DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 bundle exec rails 'copy_providers_to_lead_partners:copy[<provider ids separated by spaces>, <provider type, eg hei or scitt>]'
 ```

-This task should create the new lead partner and associate the providers’ users with the new lead partner record.
+This task should create the new training partner and associate the providers' users with the new training partner record.

-### Creating a lead partner from a school
+### Creating a training partner from a school

 Ensure that the schools data are up to date see docs/setup-development.md

 There is UI that the support agent that can use, so no need for a dev.

 1. Find the school in question, <https://www.register-trainee-teachers.service.gov.uk/system-admin/schools>
-2. Change `Is a lead partner?` from `No` to `Yes`
+2. Change `Is a training partner?` from `No` to `Yes`
 3. Confirm it
 4. Verify it, <https://www.register-trainee-teachers.service.gov.uk/system-admin/training-partners>

 ### Adding a previous trainee for a former accredited provider

-Given a lead partner and the former accredited provider is the same.
+Given a training partner and the former accredited provider is the same.

 ```ruby